Homecoming

 At noon, we arrived at a bustling city.
 We left the car close to a long bridge whose piers lay underwater.
 I looked at my dad and asked him, “Are these the Benevolent Bridges?”
 He replied in the affirmative.

-We stopped to contemplate the clear waters of the river and the bridge’s arches, which looked like doorposts with water flowing ...Read more
+We stopped to contemplate the clear waters of the river and the bridge’s arches, which looked like doorposts with water ...Read more

 Choose your own adventure